 - Is my current situation getting me close to that?

-This quick 'check-out' is just an example of helpful questions to analyze 1) your current situation and 2) your path towards your goals.
+This quick 'check-out' will help you analyze your current situation and the path towards your goals.

-If you know where you are, who you are and where you are aiming, your self confidence will raise to the next level.
+If you know where you are, who you are and where you are aiming, you will gain self confidence

-Sometimes we don't know the best strategy, and we have to go all empirical to get there.
-In this case it happens the same.
+Sometimes you don't know the best strategy, and you have to go all empirical to get there.

-There are many variables you can manipulate to affect the degree of confidence.
+There are many variables you can manipulate to affect your self confidence.
 Yor outfit, people around you, mental preparation,... and there's an optimal combination of these to maximize your self confidence.

 Strengthen your weaknesses

 When you are building self confidence you want to be an 'all-in-one' person.
 Be useful and able to handle all types of situations.
-For this, will use an analogy with cars:
+Let's use an analogy to explain it:

 "We have three cars, a sports car, an electric city car and a 4x4 small truck.
 If we go to the city, the sports car won't be able to run at full speed.
 If we go to the trails, neither the electric nor the sports car will be good at handling the paths and bumps.
 But the 4x4 small truck will be able to adapt to both scenarios"